-Sales development representatives take care of this problem by vetting prospects and sending qualified leads to account executives so they can close the deal.
+Business development representatives take care of this problem by vetting prospects and sending qualified leads to account executives so they can close the deal.

 Many businesses handle the lead qualification process by implementing a lead scoring system.
 Each company and industry may have their own way of lead scoring, but basically it involves giving points to prospects based on varying behaviors and attributes the prospect exhibits.

-What Do Sales Development Representatives Do?
+What Do Business Development Representatives Do?

-Sales development representatives are specialized sales professionals who focus on reaching out to prospects, lead qualifying, and prospecting.
+Business development representatives are specialized sales professionals who focus on reaching out to prospects, lead qualifying, and prospecting.
 They connect with as many prospects as possible to determine if they fit the ideal customer profile.